Quantum K-theory of Quiver Varieties and Many-Body Systems: Computations for Partial Flags

-\end{enumerate} \end{theorem} \begin{proof} When applying the localization theorem to compute the bare vertex for the cotangent bundle to partial flags we can brake up the terms in pairs of the form $(\omega,\omega^{-1}\hbar )$.
+\end{enumerate} \end{theorem} \begin{proof} When applying the localization theorem to compute the bare vertex for the cotangent bundle to partial flags we can break up the terms in pairs of the form $(\omega,\omega^{-1}\hbar )$.
 The latter corresponds to the cotangent fiber.
 The contribution of such a pair to the vertex will be equal to:

-Therefore after rescaling by $(-\hbar^{^1/_2})$, which corresponds to expressing $z$ to $z^{\sharp}$ will be equal to $\frac{1}{1-\omega^{-1}}$ in the $\hbar\to\infty$ limit, that is exactly the contribution of $\omega$ in the case of the partial flag variety.
-One can check that the resulting sum is indeed finite by looking at the intergal formula for the vertex (\ref{vertexint}).
+Therefore after rescaling by $(-\hbar^{^1/_2})$, which corresponds to expressing $z$ in terms of $z^{\sharp}$ will be equal to $\frac{1}{1-\omega^{-1}}$ in the $\hbar\to\infty$ limit, that is exactly the contribution of $\omega$ in the case of the partial flag variety.
+One can check that the resulting sum is indeed finite by looking at the integral formula for the vertex (\ref{vertexint}).
 Namely, the integrand in the expression for the vertex after fiber removal is as follows:

-In order to obtain the corresponding Bethe equations, one can again compute $q\to 1$ asymptotics or just simply evaluating the limit $\hbar \to \infty$ of (\ref{eq:XXZBetheGeom}) while expresing $z$ in terms of $z_{\sharp}$. \end{proof}
+In order to obtain the corresponding Bethe equations, one can again compute $q\to 1$ asymptotics or just simply evaluating the limit $\hbar \to \infty$ of (\ref{eq:XXZBetheGeom}) while expressing $z$ in terms of $z_{\sharp}$. \end{proof}